amr080/docs-template/docs/developer/guides/running-a-centrifuge-node/index.md

 ### Fast synching

-Centrifuge nodes support fast synching using `--sync=warp` and `--sync=fast` for both the parachain and the relay chain arguments
+XFT nodes support fast synching using `--sync=warp` and `--sync=fast` for both the parachain and the relay chain arguments

 ### Archive node